mwetz/PIPS-IPMpp/README.md

 4. **OPTIONAL:** Obtain a **PARDISO** (best >= 7.2) license and download PARDISO from [here](http://www.pardiso-project.org/).

-    Copy the correct PARDISO library (the one compiled with GNU - this step might depend on your system and which version of gclib is used there - check out [this stack overflow answer](https://stackoverflow.com/questions/57155333/undefined-reference-to-log2fglibc-2-27-undefined-reference-to-logfglibc-2-2/61729571#61729571) for more info) as **libpardiso.so** into the folder ThirdPartyLibs/PARDISO/src.
+    Copy the correct PARDISO library (the one compiled with GNU - this step might depend on your system and which version of glibc is used there - check out [this stack overflow answer](https://stackoverflow.com/questions/57155333/undefined-reference-to-log2fglibc-2-27-undefined-reference-to-logfglibc-2-2/61729571#61729571) for more info) as **libpardiso.so** into the folder ThirdPartyLibs/PARDISO/src.
    ```
    cp pardiso_lib_name <pips_root>/ThirdPartyLibs/PARDISO/src
    ```